HealthHow Soon Can You Drink Coffee After Taking Omeprazole?

 Fatty and fried foods: Foods that are high in fat or fried can slow down the digestive process and increase the risk of acid reflux symptoms.

-Carbonated beverages: Carbonated beverages such as soda, can increase the amount of air in the stomach leading to bloating and discomfort.
+Carbonated beverages: Carbonated beverages such as soda can increase the amount of air in the stomach leading to bloating and discomfort.

 Alcohol: The stomach lining may become irritated by alcohol consumption and increase the production of stomach acid leading to acid reflux symptoms.